elwinmartin/design-patterns-for-humans/README.md

 }
 ```

-As you can see; the number of constructor parameters can quickly get out of hand and it might become difficult to understand the arrangement of parameters.
+As you can see; the number of constructor parameters can quickly get out of hand and it might become difficult to understand the arrangement of parameters (the ordering, in particular!).
 Plus this parameter list could keep on growing if you would want to add more options in future.
-This is called telescoping constructor anti-pattern.
+This is called telescoping constructor *anti-*pattern.

 **Programmatic Example**